dmnfarrell/dmnfarrell.github.io/_posts/2024-03-22-bacterial-species-phylogeny.markdown

 fasttree out.aln > out.tree
 ```

-You can plot the tree using whatever program you wish.
-Here we use toytree, a Python package:
+Here is the resulting tree.
+You can see there are more species than in the kSNP example above.

 <div style="width: auto;">
  <a href="/img/mycoplasma_tree_orthodb.png"> <img class="scaled" src="/img/mycoplasma_tree_orthodb.png "></a>
 </div>

+There is a Jupyter notebook [here](https://github.com/dmnfarrell/teaching/blob/master/phylogenetics/mycoplasmopsis.ipynb) with this code.

 ## Links